Day 1 Arrive Bangkok

 Day 3 Mae Klong Railway Market | Ride the Burma Railway

-Rise early this morning you are picked up and driven to the old fishing port of Samut Songkram.
+Rise early this morning as you are picked up and driven to the old fishing port of Samut Songkram.
 Visit the Mae Klong Railway Track Market, one of Asia's most unusual markets.
 Here vendors line and cover the railway track but as the train approaches they quickly pack their stalls to allow it to pass through.
 All shopping comes to a brief halt as passengers unload and board, and then the vendors simply reassemble their stalls to resume business.
 Meander through the wet market adjacent to the train station and learn about the fresh items for sale from your guide.

 Continue on to Kanchanaburi town.
 Board the train to Namtok over the famous Burma Railway whcih was constructed in WWII under Japanese orders.
 After lunch at Sommai Restaurant take a boat to the Float House, your hotel this evening.